 - Use a more inflated or less inflated balloon

-- For next-level players, use a beach ball (and consider eliminating spikes)
+- For next-level players, use an Olly Ball (paid link) or a beach ball (and consider eliminating spikes)

 - Put a rope between the two sides (a couple feet off the ground) and they have to make it over the "net"